YoussefHenna/expo-enode-link-sdk/README.md

 ## Android

-> [!NOTE]
-> This step is no longer required if using Expo 50+.
-The new default is 34

 The Enode SDK requires Android SDK version 34+ and the minimum SDK 24+.
 It is required to add this to your app's `app.json` under `plugins`.

 ```json